 You are NOT a biggest loser contestant.
 I repeat, you are not a BL contestant.
 You have not left your real life behind to head to a ranch where your sole purpose day in and day out is to exercise more, eat less, and be on TV competing for great sound bites, visuals, and results to enable an award-winning show to continue.

 Yes.
 The show has proven that with its results – that the BL diet and exercise program works at the ranch.
 But I point out again, what’s your address?
 If it’s not 1 Biggest Loser Dr, TV Town America 12345 then the answer to this question isn’t really helpful or healthful for you.
 The key takeaway from the show and the long-term results is this.

 When removed from their real life, given coaches, dietitians and doctors, having only certain foods available, and working out like a pro athlete in training, anyone can lose weight on this diet (and likely any reasonable diet for that matter).
-This is why the key to success of a diet is NOT the right food, the right combo, the right amount of exercise or the right time to eat.
+This is why the key to success of a diet is NOT the right food, the

 It’s figuring out how to do it in your REAL life which is not what this reality show demands of its contestants.
 I know because the busiest time for my email and schedule of calls on any reality show is when the contestants “go home” and try to stay on plan before returning back to the show.

 In another show, we had much less success and even failures because we never removed contestants from their home – but the successes were the ones whose whole family and even community got together to embrace lifestyle change – including helping with food shopping and prep, and childcare, so the contestant could exercise.
 One family implemented a no TV watching during meals and they ate less but also learned more about each other’s days.

 Slow and steady is so not sexy.
 I know, I’m consistently told that that message “won’t sell” so we need these dramatic approaches.
 But now we have a crystal ball, and it’s crystal clear –